 Keep Your Upper Body Warm

 For a base layer, you are looking for an undershirt that will sit close to your skin but is also moisture-wicking to keep you dry.
 You can choose a tank top, short, or long-sleeved option as long as steer clear of cotton.
 I use my workout gear for this as it is dual-purpose.

-When I need to add in an insulating layer, you should look for fleece or wool options.
+When I need to add an insulating layer, I look for fleece or wool options.
 This layer also needs to have moisture-wicking properties.
 Seriously, getting wet is awful, and it is easy to do when you start layering up.
-For this one, I just used some cold weather work/sports shirts.
+For this one, I just used some cold-weather work/sports shirts.
 Below are the links to the ones we ride in.

 - Male version the mister uses for work and riding